Main

 (Gas Chemicals Business/Basic Chemicals Business/Performance monomer/Tank Terminal Business)

 We will achieve a sustainable society by supporting the steady supply of basic materials and industrial infrastructure.
 Solidify the production supply system through capacity expansion in the salt and methanol production businesses and tank terminal business, and expansion of trading by expanding logistics.
 Manage milestone of each project and expand trading based on trends in the oil-to-chemicals businesses.
-While uncertainty in the global economy remains even beyond the COVID-19 pandemic, our trading function has made it possible for us to connect supply chains and give them some spare capacity.
+While geopolitical risks continue to rise and uncertainty in the global economy remains, our trading function has made it possible for us to connect supply chains and give them some spare capacity.
 We will continue to strengthen the foundations for a stable supply and demonstrate our functions for doing so.

 • RESPONSIBLE CONSUMPTION AND PRODUCTION